Clark Fork Coalition

 Exempt Wells Loophole

 CFC has worked for more than a decade to close the so-called “exempt well loophole” to stop unfettered depletion of groundwater resources.
 We won a Montana Supreme Court decision in 2016 that ordered the state to close this loophole to protect water supplies and water rights.
 Since then we’ve defeated numerous attempts to re-open the loophole or codify it into Montana law.
-In 2022, we successfully stopped another abuse of the exempt well statute by developers.
-We sent a legal policy memo to the Montana Department of Resource and Conservation (DNRC) (who issues water permits) urging immediate course correction.
-We were pleased to see that DNRC partially updated its permitting guidance in response.
 However, problems remain with DNRC’s continued allowance of numerous exempt wells for some subdivision developments without any analysis of cumulative impacts.

-CFC and our partners—including conservation groups, farmers, ranchers, municipalities and other water users—continue to fight proposed legislation that would open the exempt well loophole yet again.
+CFC and our partners—including conservation groups, farmers, ranchers, municipalities and other water users—continue to fight proposed legislation that would enlarge the exempt well loophole yet again.
+We remain committed to protecting our water resources and water users from groundwater depletion caused by exempt wells.

 What We're Doing